What are Cluster Headaches?

 What Else Could Be Causing Your Headaches or Migraine?

-Your physiotherapist and doctor will be able to assist your diagnosis and headache source.
+Your physiotherapist and doctor will be able to assist with your diagnosis and headache source.
 Sometimes specific tests can confirm your diagnosis.
 On other occasions, it can be by process of elimination.

 Headache - Migraine